 Opinions differ between stakeholders of the project.
 From a developer perspective valuable software is nice designed with all OO principles of encapsulation, inheritance and abstraction.
-From the end-user perspective valuable software is a rich, customizable user interface and loads and loads of features that make the daily work easier.
-The support department sees valuable software as easy to install, configure, manage and cost effective in maintenance.
+From the end-user perspective, valuable software is a rich, customizable user interface and loads and loads of features that make daily work easier.
+The support department sees valuable software as easy to install, configure, manage and cost-effective in maintenance.
 The business owner just wants an effective TCO value in relation to the business value.
 To get an answer to this question you have to get back to the business case of the project.
 The business case sets the GOALS of the project against to the costs of creating the deliverables to reach the goal.
 The Software is just one (in many cases the most important) of the deliverables of the project and the customer uses the deliverable to reach the goal.

 Valuable software is software that supports the goal of the project as specified in the business case.
 Deliver valuable software for the customer is then translated to deliver software that maximizes the added value to the business case.
 The value of software features depends on the customer and the environment of the end product.

 In different situations this will lead to different outcomes in the discussion on valuable software.

 Example 1: The User interface: in a business to business environment (or internal application) where the proposed software a single tool for data retrieval / data entry (internal systems for orders, order status, reservations etc) there primary goal is to automate the process and reduce the costs for maintenance.
 The user interface has to be functional and branding can be limited to a single logo.
 User interface design is derived from the libraries or tools available.
 This will result in applications that are only functional tailored and easy to roundtrip or re-generate.
 The user interface is somewhat awkward but with a learning curve the users get used to it (however some complaints will stay).
 Valuable software is in this case software that is easy to maintain change and upgrade with no or limited tailor-made interfaces.